TamannaGrover/Shakti_Internship/README.md

 <br>🚀**This repository includes all the work I did towards Shakti Microprocessor in R.I.S.E Lab in IIT Madras under Dr. V. Kamakoti and Kotteeswaran Ekambaram sir during May-August 2024.**<br>
 <br>🚀Over the time, adapting from successful compilation of ***sifiveu*** (RiscV board), I will reciprocate similar architecture for Shakti.<br>

+<br>The current files contain changes in shakti as a separate folder.
+Later, I will make changes in main makefile to configure shakti as new target board.
+Wokring on in-code changes right now.<br>

 <br>Steps to be followed:<br>
 <br>1.
 Study the documentation for openWRT and analyze the requirements for a new target. <br>
 <br>2.
 Observe pre-existing targets and their configuration.<br>